Institute of Ecology and Silviculture

 In a similar organizational structure as it is today, the Institute of Ecology and Silviculture has been operating since March 14, 1921, although its history can be tracked down already from 1860 with the beginning of the higher education of Forestry in Croatia.

-The teaching activity is carried out through the undergraduate, graduate, postgraduate specialist and postgraduate doctoral studies of the Faculty of Forestry.
+The teaching activity is carried out through the undergraduate, graduate, postgraduate specialist and postgraduate doctoral studies of the Faculty of Forestry and Wood Technology.
 The Institute is the holder of two postgraduate specialist studies: Silviculture and Forest Establishment and Ecological Landscape Design, Nature Conservation and Horticulture.

 The scientific research and professional activity of the Institute includes: